alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 #### Same encryption type

-You can upgrade your service plan if the new plan has the same encryption type as your current plan, for example from free encrypted to paid high availability encrypted.
+You can upgrade your service plan using the `cf update-service` command if the new plan has the same encryption type as your current plan.
 Run the following in the command line:

 ```
 cf update-service SERVICE_NAME -p NEW_PLAN_NAME